SanjayYadav90/devise_email-mobile/README.md

 # README

-This application having devise login with email or mobile no.
+This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: